If you’re looking for somewhere to see whales in Washington State then you’re in the right place.

-Best Time Of Year To See Whales In Washington
+Best Places To See Whales In Washington – 2024 Guide

 Best Tours For Whale Watching In Washington State

-For the best chance of seeing a whale in Washington, book onto a whale watching tour.
+For the best chance of seeing a whale in Washington, you should book onto a whale watching tour like I did.

 Below I have listed the exact locations across Washington where you can go whale watching, but bear in mind that sightings from the shore are less likely and cannot be guaranteed.